danieljfgoncalves/2017-2dd-gittutorial/Readme.md

 This GIT Tutorial focuses on explaining simple GIT concepts and conflicts.

-This repository has all the necessary issues to perform each tutorial step and should be used as a master that should be forked whenever the tutorial takes place.
+This repository has all the necessary issues to perform each tutorial step and should be used as a master that is forked whenever the tutorial takes place.

 Tutorial steps are not included in this repository.